Qatar–Saudi Arabia relations: 2017–19 Qatar diplomatic crisis

 On 5 June 2017, Saudi Arabia had officially cut ties with Qatar.
 Saudi Arabia said it took the decision to cut diplomatic ties due to Qatar's "embrace of various terrorist and sectarian groups aimed at destabilising the region", including the Muslim Brotherhood, al-Qaida, Islamic State of Iraq and the Levant, and groups supported by Iran in the kingdom's Eastern Province city of Qatif.
 Islam Hassan argues that: "Starting the 2000 and ahead, Qatar has been pursuing an independent foreign policy that at times clash with the Saudi strategic interests in the region.
 The fact that Qatar has not been toeing the Saudi foreign policy, and dealing with states and non-state actors that the Saudis do not approve of have caused this tension in relations over the past couple of years, mainly after the Arab uprisings.
 This tension was revived by the hacking saga of Qatar News Agency and the statement that was attributed to Sheikh Tamim bin Hamad, which Qatar falsified later.

 Other experts have argued that, given the strategic and economic imbalance of the relationship, Doha could eventually pay "an incommensurate price for having thought it could defy forever the laws of geo-economic gravity […] Qatar has had to resort to expensive imports from Iran and Oman to circumvent the Saudi-led blockade: such an impractical expediency won’t be tenable in the long term, as Iran itself is subject to various commercial sanctions and Qatar doesn’t possess the modern naval infrastructure that may have allowed it to truly withstand the shock".

 Saudi Arabia threatened Doha with military action over its negotiations with Russia in purchasing a Russian-made air defense system.

 Sheikh Mohammed bin Abdulrahman bin Jassim Al Thani, Foreign Minister of Qatar, said in an interview that this threat is an example of "impulsive behaviour" and is detrimental to GCC stability.

 After initially boycotting the 2019 Arabian Gulf Cup in Qatar, Saudi Arabia, later in November 2019, announced to participate in the tournament, signaling a thaw to the stand-off between the countries.

+In July 2020, in Al Arabiya English a report was published presenting a leaked audio recording of Qatar’s former Emir Sheikh Hamad bin Khalifa al‑Thani and former Prime Minister Sheikh Hamad bin Jassim Al Thani in conversation with the late Libyan leader Muammar Gaddafi.
+In the conversation they express support in Iran backed Houthi militia and its claim for territories in Saudi Arabia. bin Jassim criticizes Saudi Arabia’s relations with its neighbors, while Gaddafi supports dividing Saudi regions into separate countries for the sake of “balance power,”.
+Sheikh Hamad suggests the Houthis believe that parts of Saudi Arabia like the Hejaz, are “their country.”